algeboy/Glassbox/Countable/Sets.md

 ```
 Obviously the complexity is in length of code as we now have to carry out all the case distinctions, but mismatches in the cases lead to failures, so it is somewhat manageable.

 > **Remark** It may seem ironic that Agda has carefully curated an environment where types are so specific that you cannot even attempt to compose functions with mismatched types.
 Here, we are attempting to erase this difference but not without a purpose however.
 We are interested in extending composition of functions from the *partial* binary operator to a *total* binary operator with an explicit error token.
 This allows us to then model the category of sets within a variety rather than in a quasi-variety.
-This allows us to begin performing computations on categories as algebras in their own right.
-As a foundation for mathematics or programming one of course should stick with Agda universes.
+This also allows us to begin performing computations on categories as algebras in their own right.
+As a foundation for mathematics or programming, one of course should stick with the Agda universes.

 ### Expanding the constructive sets.